Particl-Community/documents/socialmedia/discord_bot_commands_channel_template.md

 *SUPPORT*

+`!support` prints where to find support and tutorials.
 `!config` prints config folders locations.
 `!howtoreport` prints a text how to report issues if somebody is way too unspecific.
 `!cliunlock` prints process of starting the daemon and unlocking the wallet for staking only on the commandline for linux.